LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u8CRSplPfRo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/>

 The first stage is getting data into the right format.
-The format is a standard from the [library data schema project](https://schema.librarydata.uk/membership), co-ordinated by the DCMS, and detailed in that link.
-Census-based areas are useful for analysis: they allow us to count library members relative to population, as well as displaying deprivation measures.
+The format is a standard from the [library data schema project](https://schema.librarydata.uk/membership), co-ordinated by the DCMS.
+Census-based areas are useful for analysis: they allow us to measure library membership relative to population in small areas, as well as displaying the deprivation of each area.
 This first tool converts postcodes into these areas.
-For postcodes in England and Wales it converts to LSOA (lower super output area), for Northern Ireland to Small Area, and for Scotland, Data Zones.
+For postcodes in England and Wales it converts to LSOA (lower super output area), for Northern Ireland to Small Area, and for Scotland, Data Zone.

-If services do not wish to use a web tool for this step, it can be done using [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020), but this would require more data wrangling.
-Then skip to stage 2.
+If services do not wish to use a web tool for this step, it could be done manually with publicly available data, such as the [Office for National Statistics Postcode directory](https://geoportal.statistics.gov.uk/datasets/ons-postcode-directory-november-2020), but this would require more data wrangling.
+If doing that, skip to stage 2!

 ### Create a CSV file of your postcodes